 Anna brings a mix of influences from previous work adventures, she is a BAFTA nominated children’s animation writer, UK Particle Physics Outreach Officer, and a Producer in TV for the BBC Proms.
 Anna is a TEDx speaker, Fellow of the Royal Society of Arts, trustee of Paraorchestra and Friends, and Chair of theatre producing company MAYK.

 Clare writes novels, short stories and microfiction for adults and children.
-She grew up between London and Yorkshire, worked in the fields of biological sciences, philosophy and hairdressing.
-Her short fiction has been widely anthologised and shortlisted in several prizes, including the Bridport, Northern Writers’ Award, Commonword, Fish, Bath Flash and Galley Beggar Press.
+She grew up between London and Yorkshire and has worked in fields as far apart as biological sciences and hairdressing.
+Her short fiction has been widely anthologised and shortlisted in several prizes, including the Bridport, Northern Writers’ Award, Commonword and Bath Flash.